-Are you at risk for clinical depression?
-Knowing what factors increase your risk of having major depression may help you get the best medical help when you need it.
-Depression treatment is most effective early on.
+Knowing what can raise your odds of depression may help you get the best medical care when you need it.

-- Other personal problems.
-Problems such as social isolation due to other mental illnesses or being cast out of a family or social group can lead to depression.
+Other problems.
+Things like social isolation due to another illness or separation from a family or social group can lead to depression.

 Treatment works best when you start it early.
 If you think you may have depression, talk with your doctor.
 They can help you figure out if you do and give you ways to feel better.